ArduPilot/ardupilot_wiki/common/source/docs/common-powermodule-landingpage.rst

 .. image:: ../../../images/PowerModule_landingpage.jpg

-If possible it is best to power your flight controller controller with a power module to reduce the chances of a brownout.
-The links below have information about the most commonly used options
+The links below have information about the most commonly used power modules

 .. toctree::
     :maxdepth: 1